Goals and Objectives

 - To help your child master the skills needed for kindergarten

-Learning Tree incorporates the U.S. preschool core standards into the Pre-K curriculum and builds on the foundations learned in the three year-old program to ensure your child is ready for kindergarten and their academic adventures ahead.
+Learning Tree builds on the foundations of the Letter of the Week curriculum learned in the three year-old program to ensure your child is ready for kindergarten and their academic adventures ahead.

 Learning Tree Preschool provides a warm, nurturing, and happy environment for your Pre-K child in which to learn and practice these important early academic skills.